elastic/integrations/packages/google_scc/docs/README.md

 - Elastic Agent must be installed.
 - You can install only one Elastic Agent per host.
-- Elastic Agent is required to stream data from the GCP Pub/Sub and ship the data to Elastic, where the events will then be processed via the integration's ingest pipelines.
+- Elastic Agent is required to stream data from the GCP Pub/Sub or REST API and ship the data to Elastic, where the events will then be processed via the integration's ingest pipelines.

 ### Installing and managing an Elastic Agent: